Seebeck Effect in Nanomagnets: Acknowledgements

-This work was partially supported by the Deutsche Forschungsgemeinschaft via SFB 762 and the priority program SPP 1538 as well as JSPS Grants-in-Aid for Scientific Research (Grant Nos.
-25247056, 25220910, and 26103006).
-M.G. acknowledges financial support from the Leverhulme Trust via an Early Career Research Fellowship (ECF-2013-538).
+This work was partially supported by the Deutsche Forschungsgemeinschaft via SFB 762 and the priority program SPP 1538 as well as JSPS Grants-in-Aid for Scientific Research (KAKENHI Grant No. 19H00645).
+M.G. acknowledges financial support from the Leverhulme Trust via an Early Career Research Fellowship (ECF-2013-538) and a visiting professorship at the Centre for Dynamics and Topology of the Johannes-Gutenberg-University Mainz.